-I’d had high hopes for this trip – our eagerly awaited, mid July visit to Mallaig.
-It was to be a weekend of sunshine.
-Long light days and short nights.
-Walks on the beach and swimming in azure blue waters with the Wee White Dug.
-It was to be boat trips with leaping dolphins and al fresco dining with crisp, chilled wine.
+I’d had high hopes for this trip – our eagerly awaited July visit to Mallaig.
+I’d pictured a weekend of sunshine, long days and short nights.
+There would be walks on the beach and swimming in azure blue waters with the Wee White Dug.
+It was to be boat trips with dolphins leaping and al fresco dining with crisp, chilled wine.

-There had been talk, by the Met Office no less of a July heatwave.
-If it arrived I must have blinked and missed it as the weekend consisted of non-stop, monsoon like rain.
-“How long can it possibly last?”
+There had been talk (by the Met Office no less) of a July heatwave.
+If it arrived I must have blinked and missed it as our Mallaig weekend consisted of never-ending, monsoon like rain.
+“How long could it possibly last?”
 I asked.
-All weekend it turns out, bar a few hours of glorious spitting rain on the Saturday morning.
-To top it off Mr G was recovering from a bout of that deadly disease, man flu aka the common cold.
-He reminded me frequently over the weekend that the cold and rain would likely see him off as he was an ill man.
+All weekend it turns out, with the exception of a few hours of glorious drizzle on the Saturday morning.
+To top it off Mr G was recovering from a bout of deadly man flu, aka the common cold.
+He reminded me frequently that the cold and rain would probably kill him as he was a very sick man.

-Despite the awful weather and Mr G valiantly battling man flu, the trip wasn’t a complete washout.
+Despite the awful weather, and Mr G battling man flu like a super hero the trip wasn’t a complete washout.

-The drive up from Edinburgh to Mallaig is beautiful, passing through some of Scotland’s finest scenery.
-Loch Lubnaig in the Trossach then the spectacular mountains of Glencoe.
-Up towards Fort William where Scotland’s highest and shyest mountain Ben Nevis is usually hiding its head in the clouds.
+Our drive from Edinburgh to Mallaig was beautiful, passing through some of Scotland’s finest scenery.
+Glencoe’s magnificent mountains, then up towards Fort William where Scotland’s highest and shyest mountain, Ben Nevis is almost always hiding in cloud.
 Next comes Glenfinnan with its Bonnie Prince Charlie monument and viaduct – now a pilgrim site for Harry Potter fans eager to catch a glimpse of the Hogwarts Express.
-Signs of human habitation start to peter out as the road snakes by Loch Eilt, framed by mountains.
-Mountains make way for pretty coastal villages and white sandy beaches and then you arrive in Mallaig.
-A harbour town which sits scattered haphazardly on a hillside around a bay.
+Signs of human habitation begin to peter out as the road winds by Loch Eilt with its backdrop of mountains.
+Mountains make way for pretty coastal villages and white sandy beaches, and finally you arrive in Mallaig – a harbour town which sits scattered on a hillside around a bay.

 One of our trip highlights was a visit to Morar which is 3 miles from Mallaig.
-Morar is a small village famous for its white sandy beach, the Silver Sands of Morar.
+The small village is famous for the Silver Sands of Morar – a stunning white sandy beach.
 Even in persistent drizzle and heavy cloud the beach is unbelievably pretty.

-The wee dug enjoyed a tentative dip or two into the water to fetch a stick but Mr G and I kept our hiking shoes and thick winter socks firmly on.
+The wee dug took a tentative dip or two into the water to fetch a stick, but Mr G and I kept our hiking shoes and winter socks firmly on.

 Not quite how I’d pictured it.
-In my mind’s eye I’d enjoyed a lovely refreshing swim in the bay as the wee dug paddled next to me, sun beating down on us from above.
+In my mind’s eye I’d enjoyed a swim in the bay as the wee dug paddled beside me – the sun beating down on the pair of us.

-As we headed back towards the village I heard a distinctive whistle and then it registered “STEAM TRAIN” I shouted as I took off up the road at a pace that would have left Usaine Bolt eating my dust.
+As we made our way back towards the village I heard a distinctive whistle.
+“STEAM TRAIN” I shouted, taking off up the road at a pace that would have left Usain Bolt eating dust.
 I made it to Morar’s tiny train station just as The Jacobite aka The Hogwarts Express was pulling up to the platform.